Online Course Instruction

 - Alternative Text for Exams: When possible, SSS recommends that you send exams to students as Word documents.
 Word documents are the most accessible/readable file types for students who utilize alternative text formats.
 Adobe Acrobat Pro DC is the best software for ensuring accessibility.
 Saving a .doc as a .pdf may not ensure that document is accessible.
 If you need to send a .pdf document, please read more on how to create and verify .pdf accessibility.

 - CAS Exam Proctoring : The SSS Testing Center is currently closed until further notice.

 Law School : The Law School Registrar’s Office will ensure all exam accommodations are provided to students.
 Faculty do not need to take any steps regarding exam accommodations.
 If you have questions, please contact Law School Assistant Registrar Brooke Mill (email@example.com).

 Graduate School for Education and Counseling : Graduate students with questions regarding exam accommodations can contact Associate Dean, Janet Bixby (firstname.lastname@example.org).

 - CAS & Grad : Students who have been receiving notes as an accommodation will continue to receive notes for online lectures.
-The SSS Notetaker Coordinator, Ashley Lookenhouse or Eileen Dowty, SSS Associate Director will be reaching out to faculty directly regarding online course instruction and note taking.
+Eileen Dowty, SSS Associate Director, will be reaching out to faculty directly regarding online course instruction and note taking.
 We appreciate your assistance in supporting our students through our note taking process.

 - Law : Notetakers will take notes during remote class sessions and notes will be delivered to accommodated students per the usual process.

 Flexibility within reason on Assignments & Attendance

-- Be sure to revisit Flexibility Agreement Forms with your students who have flexibility accommodations.
+- Be sure to complete and/or revisit Flexibility Agreement Forms with your students who have flexibility accommodations.
 Agreements may need to be updated to reflect new expectations of online course delivery.